Comprehensive Plan Implementation: Phase 1

 While we understand that the intent of the Detailed Design standards is to have housing that is appropriate for the neighborhood, we would note that the 15 listed features do not constitute a known style and adhering to them would not necessarily produce housing compatible with the neighborhood.
 The inclusion of porches and several other non-stylistic features is important, but, for example, bay windows, changes in roof height and other setbacks add costs to units that are meant to be affordable.
 Additionally, the choice of wood shingles for roofs or walls is problematic, as these are a fire hazard.
 More consideration could be given for alternative materials.
 Please reconsider the list of required features so that more developments could forgo the variance application.

-jdillan67 over 2 years ago
+jdillan67 about 3 years ago

 [COMMENT FROM PROJECT TEAM] Re: Modular Homes